When noise annoys - At any time of the day or night you have the right to have excessive noise stopped or reduced.

 - Train, other than when being tested (when stationary), maintained, loaded or unloaded.

-You may complain about excessive noise
+Complaining about excessive noise

 Although neighbourhood problems are best resolved on a face-to-face basis you may choose to report a noise problem directly to Council.